jaquitoriano/vercel-blog/VERCEL_DEPLOYMENT.md

 # Vercel Blog

-A modern blog template built with Next.js 14, Tailwind CSS, and deployed on Vercel.
+A modern Ikira built with Next.js 14, Tailwind CSS, and deployed on Vercel.

 ## Deployment Instructions